mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 She stared at me for a moment, I assume to size up my strange behavior.

-"There's a chill in the air," she remarked, "Don't stay out too long."
+"There's a chill in the air," she remarked, "Come in for a bit, and let the breeze settle."

----
+"I'll be right there," I told her, and she gave me a nod before heading back.

-Kipnu was at the stove reheating a mash of pohua, wearing nothing more than his vinegrass shorts and his morning face.
-He looked up, locking his tired eyes to mine, and a calm smile showed across his face - the kind that reminded me why I loved him.
+My bundman, Kipnu, was standing over the stove, wearing nothing more than his house shorts and a tired face.
+He looked up and cast a placid smile across his face - the kind that reminded me why I loved him.
 I walked up to hug and nuzzle him good morning.
-Melna was squatting at a table in the great room, reading her daily missive of provincial news.
+Melna was squatting at a table in the great room, reading her daily missive.

 "Anything new?", I asked her.

 "Not particularly.
 We're still running our typical surplus of fruits.
-People always request more of them than they actually need."
+People always request more than they actually need."

 Kipnu chortled, looking at me.
-"Liffa here could probably eat the entire surplus herself."
+"Liffa could probably eat the entire surplus by haeself."

-"Sweets are my one joy in life," I replied with a smile.
-"Shame will never keep me from my one true love.
-Anyway, all the farmers I know dry-preserve what they don't sell."
+"Shame will never keep me from my one true love," I replied with a smile.
+"Anyway, all the farmers that I know feed their surplus to the saffas."

 "I'll pretend I didn't hear that," said Melna.

 I stirred at the table, and then rose again to go bother Kipnu who had fallen asleep at the stove.
-With a gentle nudge, I moved him away and removed the pot from the focal point.
+With a gentle nudge, I moved him away and removed the pot from the heat.

 "A leaf would be great," I told him as I fetched a spoon.